Wine is utterly wasted on CarBuyer’s chief editor, luckily BMW’s convertibles have an intoxicating charm of their own

 There’s much to be said about the benefits of modesty.
 197hp is certainly nothing to write home to Mom about (‘Dear Mom, today a VW Golf GTI beat me in a drag race.
 Send replacement flashed ECU.’) but honestly, we had the most fun in this car bar none.

 Ju-Len talks about how everything happens at once in the Z4 M40i, in the Z4 sDrive20i it happens at thrice: Do something, you prepare, car reacts.
-Sounds damned boring on paper, but as we’ve written in our feature story on How To Drive A BMW (Or Any Car) Better, it’s far superior to ‘Do something, whowhattheffff, you’re in a bush’.
+Sounds damned boring on paper, but as we’ve written in our feature story on How To Drive A BMW (Or Any Car) Better, it’s far superior to ‘Do something, whowhattheffff, I’m in a bush, Shit.’.

 It also helps that the sDrive20i hasn’t got any sport kit or stiffer suspension tune, so handles the rough rail crossings as good as you can expect a two-seater, sporty roadster to – which means back home in Singapore you won’t need to add a chiropractor’s bill to the monthly car instalment.